Fiona washes houses away, knocks out power in Canada

 The Canadian Hurricane Centre tweeted early Saturday that Fiona has the lowest pressure ever recorded for a storm making landfall in Canada.
 Forecasters had warned it could be the one of the most powerful storms to hit the country.

-A state of local emergency has also been declared by the mayor and council of the Cape Breton Regional Municipality amid widespread power outages, road closures and damage to homes.
+A state of local emergency has also been declared by the mayor and council of the Cape Breton Regional Municipality..

 “There are homes that have been significantly damaged due to downed trees, big old trees falling down and causing significant damage.
 We’re also seeing houses that their roofs have completely torn off, windows breaking in.
 There is a huge amount of debris in the roadways,” Amanda McDougall, mayor of Cape Breton Regional Municipality, told The Associated Press